 - Get your self a good study Bible.
 (A devotional Bible is NOT a study Bible.)
 I love my classic Ryrie study Bible but a variety of study Bibles are available.
 Don’t let the word “study” scare you.
 A study Bible just contains extra notes and commentary, that is not simply devotional, but designed to help you better understand the text.
 The Bible was written in a very different time and place, and the commentary can aide you.
 When you hear a sermon or a Sunday school lesson on a certain passage – utilize the features of your study Bible.
 Look to the bottom of the page and read any notes on the verses.
 Look up any cross-references.
 Read the introduction to the book of the Bible that the verses are from.
 Be curious!

 - This might seem an odd suggestion, but subscribe to the magazine Christianity Today (CT).
-Over the years, this magazine introduced me to various theological or biblical issues that I’d previously known nothing or very little about.
-It provides thoughtful, biblical perspectives on theology, church, ministry, and culture.
-You’ll also find news from the Christian world and book reviews.
+Over the years, this magazine introduced me to various theological or biblical issues that I’d previously known nothing or little about.
+It provides thoughtful, biblical perspectives on the church, ministry, culture, and everyday Christian living.
+You’ll find news from the Christian world and book reviews.
 While evangelical, it is not limited to covering just one denominational or theological perspective but is broader in scope.
 I think some Christians read only the publication of their denomination, and this is limiting.
 CT has truly been helpful to me.